-Awards made under this funding opportunity are subject to federal funds availability.
+Awards are subject to federal funds availability.

 Non-competing continuation awards will be offered for the second, third, and fourth budget periods of the project based on the availability of funds, your satisfactory progress, and review and approval of the continuation application.